 All of the Health Sciences buildings require that you present a Tufts University or Tufts Medical Center identification card upon entry and have it available upon request while you are in the building.

 We strongly encourage all new students to use the Public Safety Picasso website to upload an ID photo prior to their arrival on campus.
 If you submit your photo this way at least one week before your Orientation date, we will have your ID ready and available for you when you check in.
 Students not present during orientation should go to the University Police station to be issued an ID.

 If you ever suspect your ID has been lost or stolen, please deactivate your card immediately.
 You can deactivate a lost or stolen ID through Jumbo Cash.
 Once deactivated, your ID card can no longer be used to purchase items with JumboCash or to gain access to our lab space.

 To replace a missing or stolen ID, visit access.tufts.edu/tuftsid.
-You can also contact Tufts ID at firstname.lastname@example.org or 617-627-3692 and they will provide further instructions.
+You can also contact Tufts ID at email@example.com or 617-627-3692 and they will provide further instructions.
 Please note that there is a $30 fee for replacement ID cards.
 Your replacement ID will operate normally, with JumboCash and lab access intact.

 Paying Your Bill

 Tufts University issues all bills through our online system, eBill.
 You will be contacted via email by the Health Sciences Bursar’s Office once your eBill account has been activated and your bill has been posted.